hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-stacks.md

   }
 }
 ```
+## Example predicate with multiple networks

+A specification file can also include different networks.
+In this case, the chainhook will select the predicate corresponding to the network it was launched against.

 ```

-// A specification file can also include different networks.
-// In this case, the chainhook will select the predicate
-// corresponding to the network it was launched against.
 {
   "chain": "stacks",
   "uuid": "1",